MS-DOS and Windows command line subst command

 subst a: .

-Tip: You cannot subst network drives and after a drive has been created you cannot give the new drive a new label.
+You cannot subst network drives and after a drive is created, you cannot give the new drive a new label.